Everything You Need to Know About Health Sharing Plans for Small Businesses [2023 Update]

 Q: Do health sharing plans for business work with health savings accounts (HSAs)?

-There are some HSA-qualified healthshare plans available, specifically those available through MPowering Benefits.
+There are some HSA-eligible healthshare plans available, including the HSA Secure.

 Adding an employee HSA to your health sharing offer is a great way to increase the value of your company’s benefits package.
 These tax-advantaged accounts make it possible to save money specifically for medical expenses, all without paying income tax, payroll tax, FICA, or unemployment.